Yaug/OatTest/README.md

 Clone the current repository in your server, use the oat.conf for your nginx/fpm configuration or make your [own installation](https://symfony.com/doc/current/setup/web_server_configuration.html).

+Make sur to use the following command :

+`composer install`

+When requested, please provide your database informations.

 **How to load ?**

 Once your symfony project is correctly installed, you'll have to have a database.